 Autism is one of the most serious neurodevelopmental conditions in the U.S affecting approximately 2% of children aged 3-17.
 There has been a dramatic increase in the number of children with this disorder in recent years.
 As a result, parents are seeking answers as to the underlying causes of autism and natural remedies to improve autism symptoms in their children.

 Autism Spectrum Disorder (ASD) is considered a brain disorder that affects observable social behavior.
 However, it is more than a behavioral-only diagnosis.
 Autism affects the whole body.
 Inflammation, digestive problems, sleep issues, and other symptoms are common in people with autism.
 These physical symptoms affect the person’s overall health.

-Balancing the gut microbiome, using special diets, and supplementing with nutrients improving can have a profound impact on a person with autism.
-Autism symptoms, along with a person’s quality of life and overall health can dramatically improve.
+Balancing the gut microbiome, using special diets, and supplementing with key nutrients can have a profound impact on a person with autism.
+We will go over support strategies that may make the biggest difference in this article.